ktheticdev/BadWDSD/README.md

 **Supports firmware 4.70 or later**

 You only need **Stagex.bin** to run this mode, since Stagex.bin stay even after firmware update, you only need to install it once.
+You can take any Stagex.bin from qCFW releases.

 # qCFW Mode